-As we mentioned in our ‘How Exactly Do Electric Cars Work?’ article, many of us have grown up around gasoline-powered cars with an internal combustion engine, so we’re familiar with how they work.
+As I mentioned in my ‘How Exactly Do Electric Cars Work?’ article, many of us have grown up around gasoline-powered cars with an internal combustion engine, so we’re familiar with how they work.
 However how green cars work is sometimes seen as a mystery, especially hydrogen cars (because people will have used electric-powered devices many times, but probably not hydrogen-powered devices!)

-So we have written this article to look at exactly what happens after the drivers presses the acceleration pedal, to make the car move forward.
-Please note that we’ll often use terms like FCEV (Fuel-Cell Electric Vehicle) or FCV (Fuel-Cell Vehicle) in lieu of ‘hydrogen car’, but they all mean the same thing - as the Brief Overview section shows!
+So I have written this article to look at exactly what happens after the drivers presses the acceleration pedal, to make the car move forward.
+Please note that I’ll often use terms like FCEV (Fuel-Cell Electric Vehicle) or FCV (Fuel-Cell Vehicle) in lieu of ‘hydrogen car’, but they all mean the same thing – as the Brief Overview section shows!

 Hydrogen cars are also known as ‘fuel cell’ cars, or fuel cell electric cars.
 This is because whilst such cars are powered by hydrogen (stored within a fuel tank), the actual chemical reaction which converts this fuel into power happens within a fuel cell – which is a similar idea to an internal combustion engine.